-Canon 1Ds versus Panasonic G80
+Canon 1Ds vs Panasonic G80

-The Canon EOS-1Ds and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were officially introduced, respectively, in September 2002 and September 2016.
+The Canon EOS-1Ds and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2002 and September 2016.
 The 1Ds is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds) and a Four Thirds (G80) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 11 megapixels, whereas the Panasonic provides 15.8 MP.